-There will be times where you will need to attend an open house without me.
-During our buyers meeting, I’ll teach you:
+There will be times where you will need to attend an open house without a member from our team.
+During our buyers meeting, we’ll go over:

 - what to look for at an open house